 To get better insights into your finances, I highly recommend signing up with Personal Capital.
 It is a FREE financial platform that aggregates all of your accounts in one place and provides many great wealth management tools to manage your retirement nest egg.
+Here is my Personal Capital review as to why this is one of the greatest tools you can use for wealth building.

 Why You Need Personal Capital